Underworld - Classic or Dud?

 'luetin' was playing on the radio as i drove home, and afterwards the dj said "Hardcore electronica from Underworld!" which i thought was funny

-ron (ron), Friday, 20 September 2002 00:04 (twenty-two years ago)
+ron (ron), Friday, 20 September 2002 00:04 (twenty-three years ago)

 Has anyone listened to "Tiny Clicks" and "Headset", the two "vaguely-ambient Underworld nonsense" (as Dan puts it) b-sides on the "Two Months Off" single?
 Both excellent - "Headsets" in particular is pretty fabulous - and they'd be about the first time I've really warmed to Underworld's non-dancefloor biznizz.
 Will have to think about getting "A Hundred Days Off" now.

-Tim Finney (Tim Finney), Friday, 20 September 2002 03:26 (twenty-two years ago)
+Tim Finney (Tim Finney), Friday, 20 September 2002 03:26 (twenty-three years ago)

 The hilarious thing is that "Winjer" is now one of my favorite songs off of _Beaucoup Fish_!